chestercodes/chester.codes/content/posts/027-2019-12-10-automating-dotnet-versioning-2-process/post.md

 category: Tech
 ---

 > This is the second post in a series on a method of automating .net library versioning.
 The [first post described the synver dotnet tool](/automating-dotnet-library-versioning-synver) which can be used to find the magnitude of library API changes according to the semantic versioning rules.
-This post is best understood with familiarity of the previous.

 [Semantic versioning](https://semver.org/) is a popular method for versioning software libaries.
 It describes three different types of change that can happen in libaries, Major, Minor and Patch.
 To decide the type of a change in the library, from one version to the next, one needs to take into account behaviour and API changes.

+Unlike public API changes, It's impossible to detect and verify the magnitude of changes in behaviour of code in an automated way, the responsibility of documenting behaviour changes is left to the developer.

 ## Conventional commits

-Library changes can be described, along side the code, using a method called [convention commits](https://www.conventionalcommits.org/en).
-The commit describes the magnitude of the changes in the message by using certain message prefixes.
+Library changes can be described alongside the code, using a method called [convention commits](https://www.conventionalcommits.org/en).
+The commit message describes the magnitude of the changes using certain message prefixes.

 - `BREAKING CHANGE` is used in the messages of commits that contain `Major` level changes.
 - `feat` is used to denote `Minor` level changes.
 - `fix` or `chore` are used to denote `Patch` level changes.

-Conventional commits provides an easy way to add automation to the versioning process.
-It is possible to write utilities that look at the commit messages from the last version to the current commit and [derive the next version number and generate documentation](https://github.com/conventional-changelog/standard-version).

-Unlike public API changes, It's impossible to detect and verify the magnitude of changes in behaviour of code in an automated way, the responsibility of documenting behaviour changes is left to the developer.
+Using this convention it is possible to derive the next version number and generate documentation from the [commit messages since the last version](https://github.com/conventional-changelog/standard-version).

 ## Automated workflow.